 - Project Objectives: What do you want to accomplish?
 What are the prospects for future impact?

 - Project Activities: What specifically will be done?

 - Project Partners: With whom will you be working on this project?
 Who are your community and/or campus partners?
 What are you doing to ensure true partnership?

 - Project Timetable: What are the critical dates for this project?

-Proposed Budget You must also submit a proposed budget as part of your application.
+Proposed Budget: You must also submit a proposed budget as part of your application.
 The budget template can be downloaded here, and you will upload it when you fill out your application.
-Please rename the budget template to something identifiable, such as Davis_2017_Budget_uniqname.xls.
+Please rename the budget template to something identifiable, such as Davis_2021_Budget_uniqname.xls.

-Letter of Support You must also upload a brief letter of support from a University faculty or staff member or community partner, highlighting your individual or organizational ability to carry out this project.
+Letter of Support: You must also upload a brief letter of support from a University faculty or staff member or community partner, highlighting your individual or organizational ability to carry out this project.
 Because this funding centers community-based initiatives, we prefer to see letters of support from community partners.